mggg/GerryChain/rx_migration_guide.md

 a sequential list of integers starting at 0 with no gaps.

-In NetworkX an edge is a tuple of node_ids and the ID for an edge is also the ***same*** tuple of node_ids, so there is no difference between an edge and an edge_id.
+In NetworkX an edge is a tuple of node_ids and an edge_id is the ***same*** tuple of node_ids, so there is no difference between an edge and an edge_id.
-However, in RustworkX edges are effectively stored in a list and the ID for an edge is the index in the list at which the edge is stored.
+However, in RustworkX while edges are still a tuple of node_ids, an edge_id is an integer.
+So an edge and an edge_id are different.

 This creates some interesting challenges...